Skip to main content

 bash -c "mkdir /etc/convsrv/TokenCaches && chown convsrv:convsrv /etc/convsrv/TokenCaches"

-4. Initialize the token cache by running the csconfig tool to:
+4. Initialize the token cache by running the csconfig tool:

 docker run \